Car Color and Crash Risk

 - Hazardous road conditions, such as potholes or obscured road signs.

 The only way to determine who is responsible for an accident is to make sure that it’s investigated thoroughly.
-When you enlist the Houston car accident lawyers at Brian White & Associates for help, we will dig deep and do our best to get to the bottom of what happened.
+When you enlist the Houston car accident lawyers at Attorney Brian White Personal Injury Lawyers for help, we will dig deep and do our best to get to the bottom of what happened.

 We’ll analyze your accident from every angle, gather and scrutinize evidence, and bring in experts to help us along the way.
 We’ll work tirelessly to identify every possible cause and, in turn, figure out who is at fault.
 The fact that someone was driving a black car won’t impose liability.
 Rather, the fact that someone was driving aggressively, not using their headlights, or drunk will impose liability.

-Schedule a Free Consultation With Our Houston Car Accident Attorneys
+Schedule a Free Consultation With Our Car Crash Lawyers in Houston

 The color car you drive can influence the likelihood that you will or won’t be involved in a motor vehicle accident in Houston.
 So, when choosing a car, you might want to take the color into consideration when you’re thinking about safety.
 When you drive, however, don’t let the fact that your car is white lull you into a false sense of security.
 You’ll still have to obey the rules of the road and drive with caution.
 It’s when drivers are careless that accidents tend to happen.

-If you have recently been injured in a crash, contact Brian White & Associates.
-You might be entitled to compensation, and our car accident lawyers can help you fight to get every dollar you deserve.
+If you have recently been injured in a crash, contact Attorney Brian White Personal Injury Lawyers.
+You might be entitled to compensation, and our car wreck attorneys can help you fight to get every dollar you deserve.
 We’ll pursue damages from anyone who contributed to your accident and injuries.
-All you have to do is give our Houston, TX law firm a call today to arrange a free initial case assessment and learn more.
+All you have to do is Contact our law office in Houston at (713) 500-5000 today to arrange a free initial case assessment and learn more.